 According to the CFF, more than 30,000 patients in the United States and more than 70,000 patients worldwide are living with CF and approximately 760 new cases of CF are diagnosed each year.

 CF is caused by dysfunctional or missing CFTR protein.
-We have developed an mRNA therapeutic designed to deliver mRNA encoding fully functional CFTR protein to the lung, resulting in the expression of the functional CFTR protein.
-This therapeutic has the potential to treat all patients with CF, regardless of the underlying genetic mutation.
+We are developing mRNA therapeutics designed to deliver mRNA encoding fully functional CFTR protein to the lung, resulting in the expression of the functional CFTR protein. mRNA therapeutics have the potential to treat all patients with CF, regardless of the underlying genetic mutation.

 Additional Pulmonary Diseases

 Beyond our cystic fibrosis clinical program, our researchers are leveraging our proprietary lung delivery platform to evaluate important targets in additional pulmonary diseases.
-Preclinical research efforts include discovery-stage programs in primary ciliary dyskinesia (PCD), pulmonary arterial hypertension (PAH) and idiopathic pulmonary fibrosis (IPF).
+Preclinical research efforts include discovery-stage programs in primary ciliary dyskinesia (PCD), and pulmonary arterial hypertension (PAH).